osquery/osquery/docs/wiki/installation/cli-flags.md

 See the **tls**/[remote](../deployment/remote.md) plugin documentation.
 This is a number of seconds before checking for buffered logs.
 Results are sent to the TLS endpoint in intervals, not on demand (unless the period=0).

+`--logger_tls_compress=false`

+Optionally enable GZIP compression for request bodies when sending.
+This is optional, and disabled by default, as the deployment must explicitly know that the logging endpoint supports GZIP for content encoding.

+`--logger_tls_max=1048576`

+It is common for TLS/HTTPS servers to enforce a maximum request body size.
+The default behavior in osquery is to enforce each log line be under 1M bytes.
+This means each result line from a query's results cannot exceed 1M, this is very unlikely.
+Each log attempt will try to forward up to 1024 lines.
+If your service is limited request bodies, configure the client to limit the log line size.

+Use this only in emergency situations as size violations are dropped.
+It is extremely uncommon for this to occur, as the `value_max` for each column would need to be drastically larger, or the offending table would have to implement several hundred columns.

 `--distributed_tls_read_endpoint=/foobar`

 The URI path which will be used, in conjunction with `tls_hostname`, to create the remote URI for retrieving distributed queries when using the **tls** distributed plugin.